stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 * `uint256 _tokensPerEthPrice`
 * `address _token`

-Now you should see the importance of creating `MyToken` contract first.
+Now you should see the importance of creating `MyToken` contract first - we will pass `MyToken` contract address to the constructor.

+#### Big numbers in Solidity and JavaScript
 One thing to keep in mind - Solidity has built-in human readable names such as `ether` or `seconds`, `minutes`, `hours`.
 You can see more in the docs: http://solidity.readthedocs.io/en/v0.4.21/units-and-global-variables.html

-However, when passing `uint256` we will have to use https://etherconverter.online/ for example: `1 ether = 1000000000000000000 wei`
+However, when passing `uint256` we will have to use [a converter](https://etherconverter.online/) for example: `1 ether = 1000000000000000000 wei`

 Because the number is too big for JavaScript *(we are using Remix IDE in the browser)* we need to put quotes around the number, see [this StackOverflow question](https://ethereum.stackexchange.com/questions/8041/solidity-browser-compiler-error-assertion-failed).

 In my instance the complete constructor parameters look like that:
 `"10000000000000000000", "100000000000000000000", 1000, "0xcebaf9eee389fd5589194a04801698be41e4bd78"`

 *(it will be different in your case because of the `MyToken` contract address)*

-Once we have a proper construction parameters in place, we can deply `MyCrowdsale`.
+Once we have a proper construction parameters in place, we can deploy `MyCrowdsale`.
 Metamask will ask for confirmation and after the block is mined we can see the transaction on Ethercan.

 ### Verification on Etherscan